mash20-dot/Flask-API-/README.md

 # 🧪 Flask RESTful API - User Management

-Welcome to my simple RESTful API built with **Flask**, **Flask-RESTful**, and **SQLAlchemy**.
-This project manages user data (name and email) using a clean CRUD structure.
-It uses SQLite for the database.
+This is a simple RESTful API built using **Flask**, **Flask-RESTful**, and **SQLAlchemy** to manage user data such as names and emails.
+It supports full CRUD operations and uses **SQLite** as the database.

 ---

 ## 🚀 Features

-- Add new users
+- Create new users
-- Get all users or a single user by ID
+- Retrieve all users or a single user by ID
 - Update user information
-- Delete a user
+- Delete users
-- RESTful routes
-- Clear response formatting with `marshal_with`
-- Error handling with `abort`
+- Proper error handling with `abort`
+- Clean response formatting using `marshal_with`

 ---

-## 📦 Technologies Used:
+## 📦 Technologies Used
-Flask and sqlite

-HOW TO RUN:
+- 🐍 **Flask**
+- 🗄️ **SQLite**
+- 📮 **Flask-RESTful**
+- 📘 **SQLAlchemy**

+---

+## 🛠️ How to Run

+1. Make sure you have Python installed.
+2. Navigate to the project directory.
-Run the api by: python3 app.py
+3. Run the application by: python3 app.py

-HOW TO TEST:
+4. 🧪 How to Test
-Use postman or insomnia to test this API, with the requet body:
+Use Postman, Insomnia, with the request body:
+{
-"name": "myname"
+  "name": "myname",
   "email": "myemail"
+}

+🙋‍♂️ Author
+Sakyi Mustapha
+📧 Email: sakyimustapha5@gmail.com
+🔗 LinkedIn